On this page

 Applicant eligibility criteria

-Applications are open to eligible Massey researchers and Taranaki organisations, industry, community groups or individuals.
+Applications are open to eligible Massey researchers and Taranaki organisations, industry, community groups and individuals.

 - Massey University researchers who wish to undertake projects to apply their research knowledge and expertise alongside an organisation, industry group, community group or individual in the Taranaki region where there is clear ‘regional fit’ and value for Taranaki.